KernelHaven/UndertakerExtractor/README.md

 ## Usage

-To use this extractor, set `code.extractor.class` to `net.ssehub.kernel_haven.undertaker.UndertakerExtractorFactory` in the KernelHaven properties.
+To use this extractor, set `code.extractor.class` to `net.ssehub.kernel_haven.undertaker.UndertakerExtractor` in the KernelHaven properties.

 ### Dependencies